-(2) In a secondary mortgage loan, reasonable costs are those costs which are lawful in light of the governing or applicable law that authorizes the assessment of particular costs.
+- (2) In a secondary mortgage loan, reasonable costs are those costs which are lawful in light of the governing or applicable law that authorizes the assessment of particular costs.
 In the context of other mortgage loans, reasonable costs are those costs which are lawful in light of other governing or applicable law.
-Our Comment: For a similar Interpretation relating to home equity loans see §153.5 (13) above.

-(3) Reasonable and necessary costs to refinance may include reserves or impounds (escrow trust accounts) for taxes and insurance, if the reserves comply with applicable law.
+Our Comment: For a similar Interpretation relating to home equity loans see §153.5 (13). - (3) Reasonable and necessary costs to refinance may include reserves or impounds (escrow trust accounts) for taxes and insurance, if the reserves comply with applicable law.

-Our Comment: The Interpretations in §153.41 apply to rate and term refinance loans and not home equity loans.
+Our Comment: Interpretation §153.41 also applies to rate and term refinance loans.